chiskas2/333-RGB-LED-MiniCube/README.md

                       Right side

-RGB led cube building tip:
+Quick'n'dirty ASCII art RGB led cube building tip:

 Drill 5mm holes (if your RGB LED's are 5 mm in diameter), in a 3x3 pattern in a piece of plank.
 Space them about 15.25 mm apart (I think I used 1.5cm, but better to keep it in line with the standard 2.54 mm pitch)